 Building your medical team

-If you already have a medical oncologist (if this is a recurrence of a previous diagnosis), then he or she will work with you and recommend other specialists to develop a treatment plan.
+If you already have a medical oncologist (if this is a recurrence of a previous diagnosis), then he or she will work with you and recommend other specialists to develop a breast cancer treatment plan.
 If metastatic breast cancer is the first breast cancer diagnosis you’ve ever had, you probably don’t yet have a medical oncologist.
 In this case, it’s most likely that your primary care physician will recommend a medical oncologist for you, who will then recommend any additional specialists to join your treatment team.

 The doctors on your team may be involved in your care at the same or different times.
 They need to communicate with each other about your tests and treatments.